OrkaJS

 // 4.
 Query with RAG

-const { answer, context } = await orka.ask(
+const { answer, context } = await orka.ask({

-'How do I enable dark mode?',
+question: 'How do I enable dark mode?',

-{ knowledge: 'product-docs', includeContext: true }
+knowledge: 'product-docs',

 console.log('Answer:', answer);

-console.log('Based on', context.length, 'sources');
+console.log('Based on', context.length, sources);

 // 5.
 Direct search (without LLM)